eduvpn/documentation/LDAP.md

     'userDnTemplate' => 'DOMAIN\{{UID}}'

-Repeat this for `vpn-admin-portal`.
-For `vpn-admin-portal` you also need to configure the authorization, e.g. who is allowed to access the admin portal in addition to user authentication.
-First the basic configuration:
+You may also want to configure the authorization, e.g. who is allowed to access the admin parts of the portal.

-    'baseDn' => 'cn=users,cn=accounts,dc=example,dc=org',
-    'searchFilterTemplate' => 'uid={{UID}}',

-After this, you have to decide which _attribute_ will be used, and which values this attribute must have for a user to be allow to access `vpn-admin-portal`.
-Two examples:
+You have to decide which _attribute_ will be used, and which values this attribute must have for a user.

-    // use eduPersonEntitlement attribute
-    'entitlementAttribute' => 'eduPersonEntitlement',
-    'adminEntitlementValue' => ['urn:example:LC-admin'],

-    // use LDAP "memberOf"
-    'entitlementAttribute' => 'memberOf',
-    'adminEntitlementValue' => ['cn=ipausers,cn=groups,cn=accounts,dc=example,dc=org'],

-Choose one and you should be all set!

 # CA